 Caffeine readily passes into breast milk.
-Newborn babies until about 4 months of age are less able to breakdown caffeine and it accumulates in their bloodstream.
+Pre-term and newborn babies until about 4 months of age are less able to breakdown caffeine and it accumulates in their bloodstream.
 This may make a baby unsettled and irritable.
 As a result, it is preferable to limit your caffeine intake and consume other fluids in preference such as water and milk, particularly in your baby's first few months of life.
-Smoking cigarettes adds to the effects of caffeine on a breastfed baby.
+5 Smoking cigarettes adds to the effects of caffeine on a breastfed baby.
 If you smoke, it is advisable to even further limit your intake of food and drinks containing caffeine.
+6 cohort studies.
+Int J Obes (Lond) 2020 Jun 9.